Humanitarian and political background

 - Building the capacity of volunteer groups and other stakeholders operating in the camps through the delivery of day-to-day training and ad hoc workshops.

 Moreover, in late 2016 NRC has rolled out its urban project in Thessaloniki, comprising an Urban Displacement Out of Camps (UDOC) component which adapts key elements of camp management to the urban setting refugees and migrants are relocated to.
 The UDOC team follows up on the needs of the vulnerable families targeted by the urban housing programme, ensuring that they have meaningful access to services and progressively integrate into the Greek society.

 In 2017, we opened “Agora”, a community centre designed to provide information and resources to aid organisations, refugees and migrants on Chios.
 In Thessaloniki, a “drop-in centre” in the city centre will open to provide support to refugees placed in apartments in the vicinity.

 In 2016, NRC started up education projects in Greece:

-- In the camps around Thessaloniki, we have started to provide morning classes that will target 600 children between 7 and 15 years of age in English, Greek, Arabic, maths and science, as well as providing IT and English classes to youth aged 15 upwards.
+- In the camps around Thessaloniki, we now provide classes that target 600 children between 7 and 15 years of age in English, Greek, Arabic, maths and science, as well as providing IT and English classes to youth aged 15 upwards.